siddharthwani71-alt/bike-rental-demand-prediction/README.md

-# bike-rental-demand-prediction
-Bike Rental Demand Prediction using Machine Learning and Microsoft Azure
+# Bike Rental Demand Prediction System

+This project predicts hourly bike rental demand using Machine Learning.
+It is developed as part of the AICTE January 2026 Internship using Microsoft Azure.

+## Technologies Used
+- Microsoft Azure Machine Learning
+- Python
+- Machine Learning

+## Objective
+To predict bike demand and improve availability and resource management.